polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ### Meta data

 If you go through your endpoints, you will see a _lot_ of meta information.
-This was generated automatically based upon your database schema, and is also publicly exposed to client, almost the same way the Open Web API or Swagger is able to enumerate and document your HTTP endpoints.
+This was generated automatically based upon your database schema, and is also publicly exposed to the client, almost the same way the Open Web API or Swagger is able to enumerate and document your HTTP endpoints.
 Hence, we've already documented our HTTP endpoints, even though we haven't even manually created a single line of code.
-For the record, Magic also creates meta information like this for your manually created endpoints.
+Magic also creates meta information like this for your manually created endpoints.

 This meta data becomes crucial as we later start looking at how Magic creates your frontend code